owen-it/ng-component-loader/README.md

 # ng-component-loader [![npm package](https://img.shields.io/npm/v/ng-component-loader.svg)](https://www.npmjs.com/package/ng-component-loader)

-`ng-component-loader` is a loader for Webpack that can transform Angular Components into a plain JavaScript module.
+`ng-component-loader` is a loader for Webpack that can transform `*.ng` files into [AngularJs Components](https://docs.angularjs.org/guide/component).

 ## What is Webpack?